 Sure you can get into heaven by being a generous person and serving your fellow man.
 Doesn’t sound like any of the parables I learned in Vacation Bible School.

 Being a good person is important but so the religious folks believe there is church doctrine.

 The truth is no one alive knows what happens to us after that last heartbeat.
 Do we evaporate into nothing or as the mystics and psychics believe death is just the next step in life’s adventure.

 If needed the phone number for the Suicide Prevention hotline is (800)-273-8255.
 Don’t embrace a permanent solution for what may well be temporary circumstances.
-Get help, if not for yourself, to save your loved ones from pain.
+Get help, if not for yourself but so you won’t devastate your loved ones.

 • • •